-The NDT in partnership with tourism stakeholders and the private sector, particularly accreditation agencies, developed the NMSRT.

-South Africa has taken the lead on the continent by publishing a set of national minimum standards that are aligned with international standard ISO/IEC 17011.
+The department, in partnership with tourism stakeholders and the private sector, particularly accreditation agencies, developed the NMSRT.
+In doing so, South Africa has taken the lead on the continent by publishing a set of national minimum standards that are aligned with international standard ISO/IEC 17011.

-The NMSRT comprises 41 criteria divided into four categories, namely:
+The NMSRT comprises 39 criteria divided into four categories, namely:

 - · sustainable operations and management

 - · economic criteria

 - · social and cultural criteria

-- environmental criteria.
+- · environmental criteria.